mvankessel-EMC/DependencyReviewerWhitelists/README.md

 This repository houses the whitelist of packages that [DependencyReviewer](https://github.com/darwin-eu/DependencyReviewer/) looks at for whitelisting.

 ## Whitelist information
-Use this issue to request dependencies to be whitelisted.
+Create a new issue to request dependencies to be whitelisted.

 Currently whitelisted packages, with their dependencies: